MPF-Optimization-Laboratory/KLLS.jl/MATLAB Code/PDCO KL Code/README.txt

 - KL.m implements the Kullback-Leivler divergence.
 - PDCO_KL.m implements Saunder's pdco code for the KL objective fucntion.
-- pdco_experiments.m provides some example usage of PDCO_KL.m and demonstrates its performance on various datasets.
+- pdco_experiments.mlx provides some example usage of PDCO_KL.m and demonstrates its performance on various datasets.